mzahana/multi_cloud_fusion/README.md

 This package provides a two-stage processing pipeline:

-1. **CloudFusionNode** - Synchronizes and fuses two point clouds into a single cloud in a target frame
+1. **CloudFusionNode** - Synchronizes and fuses two point clouds into a single cloud in a target frame using a high-performance, parallelized pipeline.
-2. **TopViewProjectorNode** - Projects the fused 3D point cloud into 2D top-view RGB and depth images
+2. **TopViewProjectorNode** - Projects the fused 3D point cloud into 2D top-view RGB and depth images.

 Additionally, utility nodes are provided for:
 - **icp_tf_node** - ICP-based transform estimation between point clouds